-The average no-show rate for healthcare practices, across all specialties, is nearly 20 percent.
+The average no-show rate for healthcare practices across all specialties is nearly 20%.
 Ouch.
-Even the best performing practices often have no-show rates of 7-9 percent.
-It’s no wonder the idea of creating an effective no-show policy is a topic which generates a great deal of discussion among healthcare providers.
+Even the best-performing medical practices often have no-show rates of 7-9%.
+It’s no wonder the idea of creating an effective no-show policy is a topic that generates a great deal of discussion among healthcare providers.
 What is the best way to handle patients who fail to appear?
 Is there one right way to do things?
 Do the circumstances of the no-show matter?
-How do you create a no-show policy that will encourage patients to show up without scaring them off?
+How do you create a no-show appointment policy that will encourage patients to show up without scaring them off?

 This challenging subject often brings out angry and frustrated responses from otherwise calm and happy providers.
 So what is the answer to this no-show policy conundrum?